aliceroberts10/TeachingJupyter/README.md

 # TeachingJupyter
-I am currently teaching introduction Python to inexperienced students.
+I am currently teaching Jupyter via introduction Python to inexperienced students.
 I will be posting Jupyter notebook files on the basics of python (NumPy, matplotlib, SciPy, Pandas, TensorFlow, etc).